 The full-face snorkel masks have been on the market for a few years now, and it’s a revolution.
 You can use your nose and breathe normally with a full face mask compared to a snorkel where you have to breathe through your mouth.
 The snorkel is integrated into the mask.
 It also removes the risks of having jaw pain because of the snorkel, especially if you’re a bit nervous.
 Plus, they don’t fog easily.

 They can be a good option if you only plan to snorkel, but their design is not adapted to skin diving, scuba diving or exercising.
 Even just going down for a few meters can be challenging as you cannot pinch your nose to equalise.
 Plus, they are quite bulky so not suited if you want to travel light.

 Make sure you chose a trusted brand that has done CO2 testing on their full-face snorkel masks.
-I am a big fan of Decathlon, who created the first full snorkel mask “Easybreath” (the model featured on the right) and sells it under the brands Tribord or Subea.
+I am a big fan of Decathlon, a reputed French company that created the first full snorkel mask “Easybreath” (the model featured above) and sells it under the brands Tribord or Subea.
 Click here to see it on Amazon*.

 What’s the best snorkel mask?

 Having the best snorkel mask is essential for comfort.
 A leaking face mask is very annoying.
 So to find a mask that won’t leak, you need to try it on at the shop or the rental place with this in mind: the best snorkel mask is the one that fits your face.
 Whether you have a large face and nose or narrow ones, you’ll need a different type of mask.
 The price and the look don’t matter compared to the fit.